Pasarit Promsombat: Racing career

 Promsombat began his career in 2005 in the Thailand Yokohama Gymkhana Championship.
 In 2007 he switched to the Honda Racing Festival Thailand winning his class that year, returning for the event and winning his class in 2011, 2012 and 2013.
-For 2008 he switched to the Puma FAEast Series taking four wins.
+For 2008, he switched to the Puma FAEast Series taking four wins.
 He also raced in the Honda Pro Cup Thailand that year, also taking several victories.
-In 2009 he made his Thailand Super Series debut, winning the 2000 Class that year and returning the following year also winning the class.
-In 2009 he also took part in the Honda Jazz Series Thailand, winning the title the same year.
-For 2012 he returned to the Thailand Super Series, this time entering the Super Production 1500 Class, eventually winning the class.
-In 2013 and 2014 he took part in the Bangsaen 6 Hours endurance race, winning the race on both occasions.
+In 2009, he made his Thailand Super Series debut, winning the 2000 Class that year and returning the following year also winning the class.
+In 2009, he also took part in the Honda Jazz Series Thailand, winning the title the same year.
+For 2012, he returned to the Thailand Super Series, this time entering the Super Production 1500 Class, eventually winning the class.
+In 2013 and 2014, he took part in the Bangsaen 6 Hours endurance race, winning the race on both occasions.
 He once again entered the Thailand Super Series in 2014, continuing in the series for three seasons through the 2016 season.
 Eventually winning his class all three years.
-In 2016 he entered the Buriram 6 Hours endurance race, going on to eventually win the race.
-For the 2017 season he switched to the TCR Thailand Touring Car Championship, driving a SEAT León TCR for his own RMI Racing Team by Sunoco.
+In 2016, he entered the Buriram 6 Hours endurance race, going on to eventually win the race.
+For the 2017 season, he switched to the TCR Thailand Touring Car Championship, driving a SEAT León TCR for his own RMI Racing Team by Sunoco.

-In August 2017 it was announced that he would race in the TCR International Series, driving an SEAT León TCR for his own TCR Thailand team RMI Racing Team by Sunoco.
+In August 2017, it was announced that Promsombat would race in the TCR International Series, driving an SEAT León TCR for his own TCR Thailand team RMI Racing Team by Sunoco.